Did you see all of your questions? If not, click here to e-mail a Camp Director with your question, and we will get right back to you.

 Homesickness is common in campers of all ages, and the Appel Farm community works hard throughout each session to help campers adjust to being away from home and learn coping skills.
 Appel Farm staff members are trained experts for campers struggling with homesickness, and will be sure to use proven strategies to nurture and empower campers to be successful away from home.
 We also provide a free information package called the Appel Farm Family Care Package to any camper families who are nervous about being away from home or going to camp for the first time.
 The package contains a DVD with the secret to a successful summer, coping tips and insider information about daily life at Appel Farm to prepare campers and their families.
 We find that most campers adjust to Appel Farm quickly as they make new friends and reunite with old ones.

 Family Visiting Days for our 4, 6 and 8-week campers are held on the Sundays marking the midpoint of each 4-week session.
 These days are special opportunities for our campers to show their families around camp, participate in family workshops in the arts, and catch up on the news at home.
-Families are invited to join us for a BBQ lunch, or may opt to take their child off camp for the day.
+Families are invited to join us for lunch, or may opt to take their child off camp for the day.

 Families are also invited to camp performances at the end of each session.